impensavel/essence/docs/CSVEssence.md

 # CSV Essence
-Extract tabular data from a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) source.
+Extract tabular data from [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) sources.

 ## Usage
 An example of how to use the class is provided in this document, along with an explanation of available options.